Xlythe/DAO/README.md

 }
 ```

-With that out of the way, you can now call mGame.save() and mGame.delete() in order to update the state.
+With that out of the way, you can now call mNote.save() and mNote.delete() in order to update the state.

 Updating the Version
 ------